 Why do we travel to the other side of the world to get inspiration for our maths education?
 Well, it is simply because the schools in Singapore are the best in the world at maths.

-Ever since the schools in Singapore started using this method of teaching they have been in the top of the yearly PISA and TIMSS school rankings which compare the results among the schools in the world.
-There are also examples from different schools around the world where the results have risen significantly after having introduced the Singapore method to their education.
+Ever since schools in Singapore introduced their new teaching method, they have topped the annual PISA and TIMSS rankings, which compare results among schools worldwide.
+Today, there are many examples around the world of schools whose results have soared after adopting Singapore math as their teaching method.

 Based on modern research